Keiser-sci/keiser-sci.github.io/research.md

 <h3><strong>Interfacial Instabilities</strong></h3>

 <p>
 I also explore how nonlinear friction at fluid interfaces can drive the spontaneous <strong>formation of patterns</strong> or even cause the <strong>blow-up and fragmentation of interfaces</strong>.
-In confined or highly anisotropic geometries, interfacial stresses—often localized in thin lubrication films or sharp menisci—can amplify small perturbations and lead to complex, sometimes violent, instability dynamics.
+In confined or highly anisotropic geometries, interfacial stresses — often localized in thin lubrication films, gutters or small menisci — can amplify perturbations and lead to complex, sometimes violent, instability dynamics.
 </p>

 <p>